Migrating from Promscrape V1 to V2

 Migrate Using Default Configuration

 The default configuration for Promscrape v1 triggers the scraping based on standard Kubernetes pod annotations and container labels.
-The default configuration for v2 currently triggers scraping only based on the standard Kubernetes pod annotations leveraging the Prometheus native Kubernetes service discovery.
-Use the following configuration:
+The default configuration for v2 currently triggers scraping only based on the standard Kubernetes pod annotations leveraging the Prometheus native service discovery.

 The port number to scrape